-A "tri-merge" mortgage credit report is the go-to choice of lenders because it's fast and reasonably accurate for most people -- the established and settled who fit the one-size-fits-all presumed profile of an upright financial citizen.
+A "tri-merge" mortgage credit report is the go-to choice of lenders.
+That's because it's fast and reasonably accurate for most people.
+But they must fit the profile of an upright financial citizen.

-"Traditional" credit refers to companies that ordinarily report their accounts receivable to credit bureaus -- Experian, TransUnion and Equifax.
+"Traditional" credit refers to companies that ordinarily report their accounts receivable to Experian, TransUnion and Equifax.
 Banks, mortgage lenders, auto finance companies and credit card accounts generally fall into that category.

-In most cases, landlords, utility companies, layaway accounts, rent-to-own outfits and secured credit cards do not report and are considered non-traditional.
+In most cases, landlords, utility companies, layaway accounts, rent-to-own outfits and secured credit cards do not report.
+Lenders consider these accounts "non-traditional."

-For a very long time, it has been recognized that traditional credit reports excluded many people who were perfectly fine credit risks.
-It's more difficult for consumers with "thin files"Â to get auto loans, mortgages and other financing, because they can't produce a simple "report card" with a credit grade that makes lending decisions easy.
+For a very long time, traditional credit reports excluded many people who were perfectly fine credit risks.
+It's more difficult for consumers with "thin files"Â to get financing.
+That's because auto, mortgage and other underwriters rely on simple FICO scores that make lending decisions easy.

 First, credit reports have historically been incomplete.
 For instance, single-family homes used as rentals are often owned by individual investors.

-In many cases, investors do not report rental payments to credit bureaus, positive items that can help raise credit scores.
-Mortgage lenders, on the other hand, almost always report, and a cleanÂ mortgage payment history is considered very positive for credit scoring.
+In many cases, investors do not report rental payments to credit bureaus.
+On-time payments are positive items that can help raise credit scores.
+Mortgage lenders, on the other hand, almost always report.
+A cleanÂ mortgage payment history is considered very positive for credit scoring.